ubco-W2022T1-cosc301/project-group23/final_report_group23.md

 # Question 3 - How do scores between all races differ on the five personality factors?
 Furthermore, is there a relationship between personality traits and race?

 ## **Hypothesis**:
-I hypothesized that a particular race group would show higher scores on the big five personality traits (extraversion, neuroticism, agreeableness, conscientiousness, openness) than another race group.
+A particular race group will show higher scores on the big five personality traits (extraversion, neuroticism, agreeableness, conscientiousness, openness) than other race groups.
 <br>

 ### You can find the [full analysis notebook here](./notebooks/analysis3.ipynb), including the code and data